DisyInformationssysteme/cadenza-analytics-python/DEVELOPMENT.md

 So make sure to add relevant changelog notes for every change you make and follow the style described in the changelog file.

 Also, on a release, documentation for all version branches will be generated using `pdoc` and uploaded to this repositories githubpages at https://disyinformationssysteme.github.io/cadenza-analytics-python.
+Reference documentation is built from docstrings.
-This documentation workflow can also be triggered manually on the dedicated branch `githubpages`.
+The documentation workflow can also be triggered manually on the dedicated branch `githubpages`.

 ### Building Documentation Locally
 In order to build the library documentation locally, e.g. during development, execute